-In this episode, the instructional designers from Academic Innovation (Aaron Kraft, Jinnette Senecal, Celia Coochwytewa, and Steven Crawford) with special guest, Babette Kraft an instructional designer from ASU’s Mary Lou Fulton Teachers College articulate an individually meaningful concept of teamness and discuss key considerations and factors related to successful teamwork and teamness.
+In this episode, the instructional designers from Arizona State University’s Edson College of Nursing and Health Innovation (Jinnette Senecal, Aaron Kraft, Celia Coochwytewa, and Steven Crawford) with special guest, Babette Kraft, an instructional designer from ASU’s Mary Lou Fulton Teachers College, articulate an individually meaningful concept of teamness and discuss key considerations and factors related to successful teamwork and teamness.

 Resources from the episode: